darkina/forQaGreen/tutorials/Daria QA Green Eleven K/daria-qa-eleven-k.md

 ---
 title: Daria QA Green Eleven K
 description: Test Offline OData consists of many pieces at the back-end and the front-end that eventually make offline OData work, without being in the way of the developer.
 This tutorial will explain how all components work together to achieve this.
-QWERTY
 auto_validation: true
 primary_tag: products>sap-business-technology-platform
 tags: [  tutorial>intermediate, tutorial>community, operating-system>ios, topic>mobile, topic>odata, products>sap-business-technology-platform, products>sap-mobile-services ]